camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Selecting process instances to migrate

-The process instances which should be migrated by a migration plan can either be specified as a list of the process instance ids.
+The process instances which should be migrated by a migration plan can either be specified as a list of the process instance ids:

 ```Java
 MigrationPlan migrationPlan = ...;